-As Trump attacks Georgia Republicans, party worries about Senate races
+As Trump Attacks Georgia Republicans, Party Worries About Senate Races

 Trump's broadsides have quietly rattled some Republicans in the state, who fear that concerns about the fairness of the presidential election could depress turnout for the Senate races, which will determine whether Democrats or Republicans control the chamber.

-After resisting entreaties to appear in Georgia, the president plans to travel there this weekend, though even some of his own aides remain uncertain whether his anger toward state officials will overshadow any support he may lend the party’s two candidates.
+After resisting entreaties to appear in Georgia, Trump plans to travel there this weekend, though even some of his own aides remain uncertain whether his anger toward state officials will overshadow any support he may lend the party's two candidates.

-“You can’t say the system is rigged but elect these two senators,” said Eric Johnson, a campaign adviser to Kelly Loeffler, one of the GOP Senate candidates, and a former Republican leader of the Georgia Senate.
-“At some point he either drops it or he says I want everybody to vote and get their friends to vote so that the margins are so large that they can’t steal it.”
+"You can't say the system is rigged but elect these two senators," said Eric Johnson, a campaign adviser to Sen. Kelly Loeffler, one of the GOP candidates.
+"At some point he either drops it or he says I want everybody to vote and get their friends to vote so that the margins are so large that they can't steal it."

 "I had someone message me just last week saying: 'Nope, I'm done.
 Can't trust the election.
 Never voting again,' " said Buzz Brockway, a former Republican state representative.
 "The president has a very dedicated group of supporters who don't really support the broader Republican Party — they support him."